Skip navigation

 Clinical psychology is an applied health service and research profession dedicated to understanding, assessing, and treating mental illness and behavioral healthcare needs.
 Students develop a range of profession-wide competencies relevant to entry level practice of health service psychology, as well as development of knowledge and advancement of psychological science through research activities.
 Our program trains evidence-based approaches to assessment and therapy of clinical problems across the lifespan, emphasizing cognitive and behavioral orientations.
 Graduates are well prepared to conduct research, assessment, therapy, training, and supervision.

 Small cohorts allow for individualized, quality training opportunities.
 Students entering with a bachelor’s degree earn the Master of Arts en route to the doctorate.
 We do not offer a terminal master’s degree in clinical psychology.
 Clinical Psychology faculty provide integrated, discipline-specific training in evidence-based assessment and interventions.
-Students take classes with other graduate students in the Department of Psychology, including Clinical and School Psychology and generalists enrolled in the Brain and Behavior program, and are trained by experts in their respective fields.
+Students take classes with other graduate students in the School of Psychology, including Counseling and School Psychology and generalists enrolled in the Experimental Psychology program, and are trained by experts in their respective fields.
 As a scientist-practitioner training program, research and clinical opportunities are hierarchically sequenced and integrated throughout the curriculum.

 Faculty members are highly invested and actively engaged in training students in psychological science, adding to the knowledge base, and using empirical findings to inform their clinical work.
 High-quality mentorship provided by our faculty includes leading active research labs, assisting students with dissemination of their research through publications and presentations, providing intensive clinical supervision, and guiding individualized professional development.
 All faculty are licensed psychologists, and provide weekly face-to-face supervision of practicum and externship.